Help updated December 26th, 2024

 Pickguards

-Mr. Zager offers his guitars just like high end custom builders, without pickguards.
-There are many players who feel putting anything on the sound board impairs sound quality so he leaves them off.
-We use a special finish that resists scratches so most of our clients don’t use them.
-With that said we always include a pickguard with your package and we have a video that shows how to put it on, it takes only a few minutes. https://youtu.be/7Phno75hDTM
+Mr. Zager offers his guitars like most high end custom builders, without pick guards.
+Many players feel putting anything on the sound board impairs sound quality so he leaves them off.
+We also can’t install guards the first week when the finish is curing.
+We actually use a finish that resists scratches so many of our clients don’t install guards.
+With that said we always include a pick guard in the glove box of your case and we have a video that shows how to install it, it takes only a few minutes. https://youtu.be/7Phno75hDTM

 This video will guide you https://youtu.be/7Phno75hDTM